cagataygurturk/global-load-test/Readme.md

 - You need to test your geoproximity routing system to check if your requests are properly routed between different datacenters
 - You need to have long-running tests even when your workstation is offline

-You may find this tool useful.

 This tool is open source and free but note that you need to have an AWS Account and health checks created in your account will cost you up to 950$/month depending on how long you run tests and if you are testing HTTP or HTTPS endpoints.
 See [Pricing](https://aws.amazon.com/route53/pricing/#Health_Checks) page for details.
-As of December 2018, one health check created incurs 4,75$/month of cost and under heavy mode, this tool creates up to 200 of them.
+As of October 2020, one health check created incurs 4,75$/month of cost and under heavy mode, this tool creates up to 200 of them.
 Please be aware of costs before you use the tool.

 ## Installation